awsdocs/amazon-fsx-windows-user-guide/doc_source/validate-ad-config.md

    PS C:\> @("IP_ADDRESS_1", "IP_ADDRESS_2") | Test-FSxADControllerConnection
    ```

-   The following is an example of a successful test reult\.
+   The following is an example of a successful test result\.

    ```
    PS C:\> $Result